Ringo Starr and Friends

-Ringo Starr and Friends is a 2006 live album by rock musician and ex-Beatle Ringo Starr, following his 2005–2006 tour.
+Ringo Starr and Friends is a 2006 live album by English rock musician and ex-Beatle Ringo Starr, following his 2005–2006 tour.
 The album features the tracks from the All-Starr Band's 2001 tour.
 The album is a budget-release version of the King Biscuit Flower Hour Presents Ringo & His New All-Starr Band album released in 2002, containing the same tracks but omitting "The No No Song" and "Back Off Boogaloo."
 The album had limited pressing and was only released in Europe.
 Ringo's friends included on the album are Ian Hunter, Howard Jones, Roger Hodgson, Sheila E, Greg Lake and Mark Rivera.